This Day in History: Sept. 8

 - 1941: The 900-day Siege of Leningrad by German forces begins during World War II.

-- 1964: Public schools in Prince Edward County, Via., reopen after being closed for five years by officials attempting to prevent court-ordered racial desegregation.
+- 1964: Public schools in Prince Edward County, Va., reopen after being closed for five years by officials attempting to prevent court-ordered racial desegregation.

 - 1974: President Gerald R. Ford grants a "full, free, and absolute pardon" to former President Richard Nixon covering his entire term in office.